bpeters-cmu/dns-threat-analyser/README.md

 PORT=8080; docker run -p 127.0.0.1:$PORT:$PORT --env PORT=$PORT benpeters/dns-threat-analyser:latest
 ```
 ### How to use the service
-After starting the service using the command above it will be available to query at `127.0.0.1:8080/graphql`
+After starting the service it will be available to query at `127.0.0.1:8080/graphql`

 The service provides the following queries and mutations:
-* mutation enque - Looks up a list of IP's against the spamhause DNSB and stores the result in sqlite.
+* mutation **enque** - Looks up a list of IP's against the spamhause DNSB and stores the result in sqlite.
 It will return a list with status update for each IP provided
-* query getIpDetails - Queries sqlite for a given IP and returns result from DB
+* query **getIpDetails** - Queries sqlite for a given IP and returns result from DB

 The quickest way to get started querying the service is by using the following postman collection [Postman Collection](https://www.getpostman.com/collections/7975261e44b3d5b3673d)